DUI Case Overview

 OBTAINING AND ANALYZING EVIDENCE

 Your lawyer will obtain and analyze the evidence in your case.
-In DUI cases, evidence usually consists of body cam footage, patrol dash cam footage, and written police reports.
+In DUI cases, evidence usually consists of body cam footage, officer dash cam footage, and written police reports.
+Depending on your case, there may be toxicology reports and additional information.
 Your attorney will scrutinize the evidence for all possible defenses to the charge.

 OMNIBUS HEARING